-Diplomas may be awarded posthumously.
+Diplomas may be awarded posthumously

 Colorado Department of Military and Veterans Affairs, County Veterans Service Offices Directory

-Colorado Residency for Tuition Purposes for Nonresident Service Members, Veterans and their Families : Nonresident Veterans, active duty Service members, members of the Colorado National Guard and their dependents may qualify for residency for tuition purposes.
+Colorado Residency for Tuition Purposes for Nonresident Service Members, Veterans and their Families: Nonresident Veterans, active duty Service members, members of the Colorado National Guard and their dependents may qualify for residency for tuition purposes.

 Who is eligible for Colorado Residency for Tuition Purposes for Nonresident Service Members, Veterans and their Families?
 Colorado residency for tuition purposes requirements:

-Colorado National Guard Service member and dependents:
+Colorado National Guard Service Member and Dependents:

-National Guard Service member stationed in Colorado
+Colorado National Guard Service member stationed in Colorado

-Have a physical residence in Colorado
+Physical residence in Colorado